M b v: Recording

-Composition
+Music

+m b v music has been described as shoegaze, and noise pop.
 In an interview with The Quietus prior to m b vs release, Shields said it was "not going to sound like Loveless where it's like looking into another world ... more like Isn't Anything, where it seems to be of this world, but with one foot in another world ... the songs on Loveless had more in common with folk-blues music to me, just a verse and an instrumental passage, circular" and described the new material as "more elongated" and "raw".

 The Beach Boys' unfinished album Smile was an influence on the composition.
 According to Shields, he "wanted to see what would happen if I worked in a more impressionistic way, so that it only comes together at the end."
 He later expanded on his comments, stating that he was "purposefully not trying to write songs with a beginning, middle, and end."

-Shields mentioned drum and bass as an influence on one of the album's songs, and jungle music had influenced some of the original material recorded in 1996.
+He mentioned drum and bass as an influence on one of the album's songs, and jungle music had influenced some of the original material recorded in 1996.
 Commenting on unreleased songs from m b vs recording sessions Shields said "there's probably about three more [songs] that will come out sometime."

 In 2007, describing the apparent imminent release of a new record, Shields expressed his vision that "It sounds like what we sounded like—different but not radically different" and revealed that the album was composed based on "[the] '96/'97 record half-finished record finished [sic], and then a compilation of stuff we did before that in 1993–94, and a little bit of new stuff."